ErisMik/CassmoGame/README.md

 ####*In Developement*
 1. Movement
-  2. Turnbased
-  3. Realtime
 2. Camera Controls
-3. Loot Drops
+3. Instancing
-4. Inventory
-5. Hats?
+4. Physics of the Universe (Partially Complete)

 ####*Planned*
 1. Enemies
 2. Evolution of enemies
 3. Combat
+4. Multiplayer Aspect
+5. Market/Shops
+6. Loot Drops
+7. Inventory
+8. Hats?

 ####**Improvements**
 1. Every physics update, objects check a lot of gravity.
 If needed, we can set a cutoff distance in the once-per-number-of-seconds calculation.

 2. Comparing the sqrmagnitude of vectors and distances gives the same values as comparing their magnitude minus the expensive sqrt calculation.

+####**Suggestions or Ideas?**
+Create an issue with the tag "Suggestion" and we will may implement it!